mredulorfiaz/DAADCourseSearch/README.md

 Then, You need to install required python modules.

 For windows:
-> pip install -m selenium
+> pip install selenium

 For Linux:
-> pip3 install -m selenium
+> pip3 install selenium

 Then clone the repository.